 I read a piece by the great psychoanalyst, Alice Miller a few years ago.
 She wrote about Hitler and his childhood.
 This book made me think of that essay, immediately.
 Read it here.

 This book to me was all about origins.
-Just the same as with slavery, genocide, or other atrocities, we should never forget the inner, personal evil that sparked it.
+The same with slavery, genocide, and other atrocities, we should never forget the inner, personal evil that sparked it.

 I can’t help but think of what Chris Rock said in his Vulture interview a couple years ago…